-A very long time ago, I was given Oliver Goldsmith’s The Deserted Village to study.
+Some 250 years ago, Oliver Goldsmith wrote The Deserted Village.
+It was only thirty years ago, I was given Goldsmith’s poem to study.
 Back then it seemed a veritable yawnfest, as I wasn’t much in to poetry.
 Recent conversations with my wife about how many old people move into villages in the area while in good health (often after retirement) and get ‘involved’ in village life, an involvement that often cuts off the rejuvenation of the village by natural progression.
 Very often they spend their final years being trapped in their homes, a long way from their family and waiting only for the arrival of their necessary carer.

 As a bus driver I also see what is happening to these villages, how they are becoming devoid of life due to the lack of any new young families being able to afford to live there.
 There needs to be more affordable housing in these villages…sadly the defence of the house price in these places is all too powerful.
 It is unlikely to happen.